Ginger Apple Loaf Cake

-This apple ginger cake is fruity, fudgy and sweet – perfect for chilly yet sunny days or a weekend with friends and family.
+This Ginger Apple Loaf Cake is fruity and sweet cake – perfect for chilly yet sunny days or a weekend with friends and family.
 After all apple, ginger and fudge are just a perfect combination in a cake!
-An easy apple loaf to make to home.
+An easy apple loaf to make at home.
 Perfect for Fall bakes and Autumn baking.
 A family favourite easy recipe perfect for all ages.
 A great bonfire night cake too!

 I absolutely love the Autumn thanks to all the winter spices like ground ginger, mixed spice and cinnamon.
 After all, they aren’t exactly summer flavours!
 I use them tons in baking – especially warming, spiced cakes – even better if fruit is involved!

 Plus, Autumn is a great time for apples, which go perfectly with all of these spices!
 It would be silly not to combine the two.
-And so, this apple, ginger and fudge cake was born!
+And so, this Ginger Apple Loaf Cake was born!
 It’s perfect for cold, dark evenings and tastes the way Bonfire night feels – like a warming celebration!

 The autumn cake is great cold, but even better warm with a cup of tea.
 After all, what sort of cake isn’t better with a nice hot mug of tea?
 I challenge you to think of one!
 Nobody in my house can refuse this cake – it’s gone practically the second it comes out of the oven!